-In order to be able to legally work in China, foreign workers must possess: (i) a work permit linked to a specific employer, and (ii) a residence permit for work purpose.
-Work under any other categories of visa is prohibited and can lead to detention and even deportation.
-In recent years, however, China has introduced more flexibility for hiring foreign interns in mainland China, specifically:
+To be able to work legally in China, foreign workers must have: (i) a work permit linked to a specific employer, and (ii) a residence permit for work purpose.
+Foreign students are not eligible to obtain such permits, but enjoy some flexibility to do internships in mainland China:

-- Foreigners studying in foreign universities and based abroad, only have one option: being invited for internships by ‘renowned’ enterprises or institutions registered in China.
-In this case, foreign interns will need to apply to an S2 visa with an “internship remark”, which will have a duration of maximum 180 days.
+- Foreigners studying in foreign universities and based abroad only have one option: being invited for internships by “renowned” enterprises or institutions based in China.
+In this case, foreign interns need to apply in Chinese consulates in their home countries for an S2 visa with an “internship remark”, which will have a maximum duration of 180 days.

-It is not recommended for foreign interns to enter China with other categories of visas, such as tourism or business.
-Although until recently a very common practice, this is illegal and can lead to detainment and even deportation (and consequent multi-year ban from re-entering China).
-It is also noteworthy that a number of countries, e.g. France, are negotiating or have successfully negotiated bilateral agreements with China to allow the exchange of fresh graduates looking for internships.
+It is strongly advised not to enter China for work with other categories of visas, such as tourism or business.
+Although a common practice before the COVID-19 pandemic, this is illegal and can lead to detainment and even deportation (and consequent multi-year ban from re-entering China).